airbnb/chronon/docs/source/Kaggle_Outbrain.md

 --local-data-path ~/kaggle_outbrain --local-warehouse-location ~/kaggle_outbrain_parquet
 ```

 As long as you see a log line like `Finished writing to default.kaggle_outbrain_base_table`, then the job ran successfully.

-Some shell settings might have TODO
+**Important:** If your machine doesn't have enough available RAM, this job may OOM.
+It might be better to quit other memory-intensive applications before running.

 ### Step 2 - Create some GroupBys